Incredibly sadly, Brody died on 16th February 2023. His mission goes on as a tribute and legacy for a beautiful, inspirational little boy.

 I’m Brody, and live in Stockport with my loving family.

-Please take a little time to read Brody’s story below and find out how mitochondrial disease has affected him right from birth.
+Please take a little time to read my story below and find out how mitochondrial disease has affected me right from birth.

-My oldest son Declan and me were thrilled to be welcoming a new addition to our family back in 2021.
+My oldest son Declan and I were thrilled to be welcoming a new addition to our family back in 2021.

 Brody arrived as expected in July … and for a heart-wrenching time, he wasn’t breathing.
 Once he was, it sounded really ‘rattly’.
 High lactate levels indicated heart issues and that something was underlying.
 A brain MRI found cysts then at 6 weeks old, genetic testing confirmed mitochondrial disease.